AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-54111-production-product-thumbnail-image-not-displaying-on-product-grid.md

 ## Issue

-The production product thumbnail image is not showing on the admin backend's product grid.
+The product thumbnail image is not showing.

 <u>Steps to reproduce</u>: